cosmos/cosmos-sdk/docs/cosmos-hub/gaiacli.md

 In order to create a governance proposal, you must submit an initial deposit along with a title and description.
-Various modules outside of governance may implement their own proposal types and handlers (eg. parameter changes), where the governance module itself supports `Text` and `SoftwareUpgrade`.
+Various modules outside of governance may implement their own proposal types and handlers (eg. parameter changes), where the governance module itself supports `Text` proposals.
 Any module outside of governance has it's command mounted on top of `submit-proposal`.

 To submit a `Text` proposal: